Get News & Updates Directly To Your Inbox

 Still, children with asthma should have an Asthma Action Plan written by the doctor and shared with the child and his or her parents, the school nurse, coaches and any others the child may be in care of.
 The Asthma Action Plan outlines the child’s asthma triggers, symptoms and proper care.

 Myth: Children will outgrow asthma.
-Fact: This is both true and false.
-About half of children who had asthma between ages two and ten notice a marked drop in symptoms as they grow.
-But asthma can come back when those children reach their 30s.
+Fact: Asthma never really goes away, but as children’s lungs grow and develop, some people’s lungs are able to better compensate against asthma triggers and symptoms.
+About half of children who had asthma between ages two and 10 notice a drop in symptoms as they grow.
+But asthma can come back when those children reach their 30s or if new trigger symptoms develop.

-Myth: The best way to control asthma is a rescue inhaler.
-Fact: There are many ways to treat asthma, but using a rescue inhaler more than twice a week means your asthma is not well-controlled.
-Talk with your doctor about daily controller drugs, ways to avoid asthma triggers, and other ways to keep your child’s asthma under control.
+Myth: The best way to control asthma is with a rescue inhaler.
+Fact: There are many ways to treat asthma but using a rescue inhaler more than twice a week means your asthma is not well-controlled.
+Talk with your doctor about daily controller drugs , ways to avoid asthma triggers, and other ways to keep your child’s asthma under control.

 To learn more about Asthma and the Taking on Asthma initiative, visit our website!